RaulDiodiu/rap-handson-travel-docs/part2/README.md

 You will now create the database table `ZRAPH_##_RoomRsv` (where `##` are the initials of your name), to store the room reservation data.
 This will be the only child node which must be created by you as extension of the existing Flight reference model from `/DMO/` namespace.

 ## Technical information
-The structure of the database table should be as follow:
+The structure of the database table should be as follows:

 | Field Name    | Data Element | Is key field? |
 | ----------- | ----------- | ----------- |